DShaKi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple tic Tac Toe game with python (pygame)
+A simple Tic Tac Toe game with python (pygame)

 Simply enjoy and play :joystick: